Diversity, Equity, and Inclusion

 MSA Diversity Grant: Promotion and support of student-led events that are align with our mission and values.

-M2: Olivia Chao
+M3: Olivia Chao

-M3: Liana Dawson
+M4: Liana Dawson

 Medical Students for Minority Concerns (MSMC) is dedicated to introducing medical students to the experiences of physicians and patients from minority backgrounds, advocating for the concerns of minority students to promote a more inclusive environment in the medical school, and providing opportunities for medical students to learn more about the challenges faced by minority populations in Madison.